oreillymedia/t-SNE-tutorial/main.md

-# An illustrated introduction to t-SNE
+# An illustrated introduction to the t-SNE algorithm

 Some imports.